Shopify is a leading shopping and ecommerce platform, and Shop Pay makes it even easier for small business owners to sell their products and services.

 - Shopify Protect to help protect merchants against fraudulent chargebacks.

-- Shop Pay Installments, it’s integrated Buy Now Pay Later solution.
+- Shop Pay Installments, an integrated Buy Now Pay Later solution.

 - Shop App so customers can save their information and check out quickly.